-1. Electoral Boundaries
+1. Electoral Boundaries and Elections

 Order in Council 101/97 amended Alberta Regulation 43/79 (the Lloydminster Charter) and established the boundaries of the Lloydminster Public School Division to be comprised of the incorporated area of the City of Lloydminster as well as the following lands lying west of the Third Meridian in the Province of Saskatchewan:

 Township 49, Range 27: sections 30 and 31;

 Township 49, Range 28: section 25, the east half of section 36;

 Township 50, Range 27: sections 6, 7 and 18; and